alcaezar/translation/README.md

 First, open an issue.
 It's name **must** include following things:

 1. Which project
-2. README or language files
-3. Which language
+2. Which language
-4. How lang to finish it
+3. How lang to finish it

 Then, you can fork this repo.
 Translate something.